aws-amplify/amplify-codegen/FeatureFlags.md

 The package implementations in this repository will be actively maintained going forward while the implementations in [Amplify CLI repository](https://github.com/aws-amplify/amplify-cli/tree/master/packages) will be deprecated on May 1st, 2021.
 The package implementations in this repository will support all the APIs that are supported by their counterparts in the CLI repository.

+These Feature Flags are set to `true` by default for new projects created using Amplify CLI and `false` for existing projects.
-Hence, we recommend setting the above Feature Flags to `true` in your `cli.json` file to consume the package implementations from this repository and take advtange of bug fixes, enhancements etc being made to these generators.
+We recommend setting the above Feature Flags to `true` in your `cli.json` file to consume the package implementations from this repository and take advtange of bug fixes, enhancements etc being made to these generators.

 Some examples of recent enhacements include, `cleanGeneratedModelsDirectory` and `retainCaseStyle` features that are only supported when the above Feature Flags are set to true.
 Please refer to the individual package changelogs in this repository for a comprehensive list of changes.